 After around 40 minutes, a bird hit us.
 Gosh, it was awful.
 Poor little bird.
 I felt my stomach knotting all the way.
 When we stopped at Te Anau, I was feeling really bad, we needed to hurry, eat something and buy something for the next day’s breakfast and that night’s dinner.
-The fist place we tried to enter was a pub, and there was no takeaway.
+The first place we tried to enter was a pub, and there was no takeaway.
 The second had pies and sausage rolls, but it was a hunters place, full of deer heads all around, photos of sports hunting and all that and I still had the poor bird on my head.

-I chose the only vegetarian option, a spinach and feta roll, and we left as fast as we could.
+I chose the only vegetarian option, a spinach, and feta roll, and we left as fast as we could.
 Luckily, there was a supermarket nearby and we bought some bread, milk and whatever else I can’t remember.

 So we drove the remaining 2 hours through what’s said one of the most scenic drives in the world.
 I must say: it IS beautiful.
 So incredibly beautiful it’s hard to think about anything else.
-There are tunnels made out of trees, the bushes, the natural vegetation, with its tall golden grass, rivers, lakes, mountains and waterfalls.
-Even the rain that started pouring halfway there wasn’t enough spoil it.
+There are tunnels made out of trees, the bushes, the natural vegetation, with its tall golden grass, rivers, lakes, mountains, and waterfalls.
+Even the rain that started pouring halfway there wasn’t enough to spoil it.

 And we were all amazed by the drive when we reached Milford Sound.

 It was foggy enough so that we could barely see the mountains.
 It was raining enough so we couldn’t walk around freely.
 The tide was low enough so we couldn’t see the water at all.
 There were tiny super annoying bugs that kept flying around us, finding their way inside people’s eyes, noses, mouths, and ears.
 And it smelt like a fish.
-Coral kept freaking out about the bugs, the boys were having fun with the bugs for a while but even they got enough.
+Coral kept freaking out about the bugs, the boys were having fun with the bugs for a while but even they had enough.
 Angelo had a bug under his eyelid and it got his eye irritated for a few hours afterward.

 It was still pretty, you know, the mountains and the fog, they do make quite a combo.
 But it was definitely NOT what we see in people’s photos.
 I’d say it was unrecognizable.